1580 DAVID ABRABANEL (Netherlands)

 1583 February 19, ROME (Italy)

-Three Portuguese Marranos from Ferrara were burned in Rome's Campo dei Fiori at the command of Pope Gregory XIII.
-One of them, Joseph Saralbo, proudly proclaimed that he had helped 800 Marranos return to Judaism.
+Three Portuguese Conversos from Ferrara were burned in Rome's Campo dei Fiori at the command of Pope Gregory XIII.
+One of them, Joseph Saralbo, proudly proclaimed that he had helped 800 Conversos return to Judaism.
 According to reports, he asked the Jews of Rome not to mourn for him stating "I am on my way to meet immortality."

 Since the Ottoman conquest some 40 years earlier tensions had risen between the Turks and the local Zaydi population - with the Jews in the middle.
 The Zaydi Iman al-Mutahhar accused the Jews of aiding the Turks and reinforced regulations regarding special Jewish dress and head coverings, especially in Sana.